Rural Health Leadership Fellowships

 The Rural Health Leadership Fellowship is deeply grateful to our primary partner, the Rosebud Sioux Tribe, whose values and goals guided the development of this fellowship program.

 Todd County, the site of the Indian Health Service’s Rosebud Service Unit, is one of the counties with the lowest median income in the United States with unemployment hovering between 80 and 90%.
-Age-adjusted mortality rates are among the worst in the nation.
+Age-adjusted mortality rates are among the highest in the nation.
 Todd County's remote location compounds its challenges.

-- Engagement with students in local high schools and sports programs
+- Engagement with students in local high schools

 - Leadership of a new clinical program in the tribe’s jail